 Yesterday was Thursday the 12th, believe it or not, and Thursday the 12th was the day I took part in a seven-hour workshop on BEING ASSERTIVE.
 To give you a little bit of context, I am one of those people who is constantly fretting about Not Being An Assertive Gal.
 Maybe you are Also This Kind Of Gal – in which case JOIN THE CLUB.
 I will make badges that have “I am learning to say NO, please bear with me” written on them.

 But I mean… it’s tough, right?
-If you’re anything like me, you’ll find that with certain people you can do it: you can reject a social event you don’t fancy, or turn down an offer of extra work you can’t complete right now, or get your money back because your new kettle is a piece of shit — but with other people you can feel yourself turning into a scared, stuttering ball of “yes”.
+If you’re anything like me, you’ll find that sometimes you can do it: you can reject a social event you don’t fancy, or turn down an offer of extra work you can’t complete right now, or get your money back because your new kettle WON’T BLOODY WORK — but with other people you can feel yourself turning into a scared, stuttering ball of “yes”.

 Here is an classically-embarassing example for you: in a previous job, a colleague – who was also a friend – called me and said “I’m upstairs and I want to show Becky and Liam my new iPhone.
 Will you bring it up for me?”
 In a moment of ABJECT PANIC, I said “Yeah, sure!” and then plodded upstairs with her phone.
 The whole way up there I thought “Why did you just agree to that?”
 She said thanks without looking at me and I walked back to my desk feeling a mighty need to stab myself in the chest.